 Then she took out her lock-picking kit.
 Just because Connor was dead didn’t mean he couldn’t still be robbed.
 She spared her new accomplice one last glance.
 She wondered if she could trust him not to run off as soon as her back was turned.

-As he stood at the door, Annabel reached under Connor’s desk to retrieve her revolver.
-She slipped it back into her gun belt and stood.
-Then she took out her lock-picking kit.
-Just because Connor was dead didn’t mean he couldn’t still be robbed.
-She spared her new accomplice one last glance.
-She wondered if she could trust him not to run off as soon as her back was turned.

 She turned away and made her way over to the safe.
 This would be much more difficult now that she could no longer demand the safe’s combination from its owner.
 But she set to work cracking it.

 “There was something wrong with him.
 He was sick,” she said, as she fiddled with the lock.